Ramstein Air Base: Russo-Ukrainian War

 On 26 April 2022, Ramstein Air Base hosted a meeting of the International Advisory Group on Ukraine's Defense and Counteraction to Russia, convened by US Secretary of Defense Lloyd Austin to synchronize and coordinate Ukraine's military assistance in the war with Russia.
 The event was attended by the heads of defense agencies of 42 countries.
 The meeting was attended by Minister of Defense of Ukraine Oleksii Reznikov.

 The participating countries agreed on financial assistance to Ukraine and the supply of "heavy" weapons.
 They also allowed Ukraine to strike at Russian strategic sites with Western weapons.
 The next meetings are planned to be held monthly.

-A Number 2 Squadron RAAF E-7A Wedgetail is based at Ramstein from October 2023, for a six-month deployment to supplement NATO AEW&C under Operation Kudu.
+A 2 Squadron RAAF E-7A Wedgetail was based at Ramstein from October 2023, for a six-month deployment to supplement NATO AEW&C under Operation Kudu.
 The Wedgetail returned to Australia in April 2024.
 In July 2025, a RAAF Wedgetail was deployed to Lask Air Base in Poland, returning to Australia in November.